TechieViking/TodoUsingVanillaJavascript/README.md

 # TodoUsingVanillaJavascript

-This is done purely Javascript
+This is done purely Javascript.
+TODOS are saved in Local Storage